 52. If the foolish were lost, why would the wise intentionally lie to them, imparting hope?
 Is that a Christian thing to do?

 57. As part of the Great Apostasy, some are teaching that “one shall be taken” applies to those who would go away with the Antichrist in the Tribulation.
-Conversely, why is the context of “one shall be taken,” each time the phrase is used in the Gospels, strictly pertain to Christians actively watching and waiting for their Lord’s return, not fallen believers?
+Conversely, why in each instance does the phrase pertain to Christians waiting for their Lord’s return, not fallen believers?

 60. Are not the Early and Latter Rains symbolic of a partial Summer Harvest?
-Don’t these rains contextually symbolize a Jewish Wedding Door in that summer (Matt: 24:32-33; James 5:7-9)?
+Don’t these rains contextually symbolize a Jewish Wedding Door connected to the Summer Harvest (Matt: 24:32-33; James 5:7-9)?

 If Preterism were true, then the Church wouldn’t have preached the Gospel for the last nineteen centuries—an angel would have!
 Moreover, if Preterism were true, there would be no need to watch in the coming Tribulation Night.